 - an organized workspace or dashboard, where you can have a selective view of information regarding your mind maps and folders

-- an easy to share module for mind maps, which you can use to reach a lot more people than you would by word of mouth
+- an easy-to-share module for mind maps, which you can use to reach a lot more people than you would by word of mouth

-- Mind Map Manager also offers you the possibility to store any useful information you need in different formats, including word, pdf, images or even audio messages.
+- Mind Map Manager also offers you the possibility to store any useful information you need in different formats, including word, pdf, images, or even audio messages.

 - Using a Mind Map Manager will simplify your workflow.
 Just imagine having all your resources stored in one place.
-Keeping yourself organized and having easy access to all your resources at once will enable you to focus much more on your tasks, concept creation and development.
+Keeping yourself organized and having easy access to all your resources at once will enable you to focus much more on your tasks, concept creation, and development.

 Mindomo Helps You

-There are many mind mapping softwares available, encompassing various features which can respond to your needs more or less.
+There are many mind mapping software available, encompassing various features which can respond to your needs more or less.
 Some have expensive features that you will never need or use, others are too basic to get your work done.
 Mindomo offers you a large array of features, from simple to more complex ones, allowing you to focus on your work instead of focusing on the tool itself.